MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

 ### Items in the data source

-In the upper section, you can see all the items that are included in the data source you're using.
+The upper section of the data source explorer shows all the items that are included in the data source you're using.

 * Tables
 * Materialized View
 * Shortcuts
 * Functions

-Select **>** next to the item to expand the list.
-You can show more details by selecting **>** again in the subsequent list level.
-For example, under **Tables**, select **>** next to a table name to show a list of the columns in that table.
+Select the arrow **>** to the left of the item you want to expand.
+You can drill down to show more details by selecting the arrow **>** to the left of items in subsequent list levels.
+For example, under **Tables**, select the arrow **>** to the left of a table to show the list of the columns in that table.

 To open the action menu, hover over an item in the expanded list and select the **More actions** menu [...].
-The menu gives options to:
+The menu shows the following options:

 * Refresh database
 * View data profile